-Once content becomes findable, it’s critical that it finds its way into market!
+Once content becomes findable, it’s critical that it finds its way into the market!

 By focusing your efforts on your main Marketing Cloud and your Web CMS, you can cover many of the most content-heavy channels you’ll encounter.
 Your channel owners will then be able to select from already-approved content within their solution’s existing interface.
 Say hello to faster speed-to-market and improved consistency across brand assets.

-Create and manage assets with Aprimo DAM and send to Salesforce Marketing Cloud.
+Create and manage assets with Aprimo DAM and send them to Salesforce Marketing Cloud.

 Integrating DAM into these key capabilities will help you build out your content operations capability.
 Most cloud-based systems already offer integrations or APIs, so you can connect platforms without the need for expensive custom integrations.

 But before you think integrations are simply a “nice to have,” remember: integrations among systems make your marketing team nimbler and more effective at meeting customer needs.

 After all, content is what drives your customer experience.